A Guide To The Snowflake Results Cache

 These other conditions will prevent Snowflake from using the results cache:

-• Changing certain session parameters that modify query results, such as ROWS_PER_RESULTSET or TIMESTAMP_OUTPUT_FORMAT.
-Session parameters that don't modify results like AUTOCOMMIT are OK.
+- Changing certain session parameters that modify query results, such as

 Other considerations

-• In the query profile, a query that was served directly from cache will be represented by a single QUERY RESULT REUSE node.
-Queries that build on top of cached results will include an InternalObject node to represent the RESULT_SCAN call.
+- In the query profile, a query that was served directly from cache will be represented by a single

 Results caching is an important feature that helps you achieve fast query times in Snowflake.
 Understanding how it works will help you improve performance and decrease costs.